peurKe/auto_ZONA_translator/README.md

 ## Enjoy Ukrainian or Russian voices while having all the texts in your native language!

 - Just launch 'Z.O.N.A' game from Steam as usual.
-- Be sure to select 'Ukrainian/Russian' language in 'Z.O.N.A' game's settings.
+- Make sure you select the 'Ukrainian' or 'Russian' language in your 'Z.O.N.A' game settings according to your choice of VOICES in the installation executable.

 ## Restoring original subtitles